 The EIT interactive platform of learning provides students with two vital benefits.
 The first is the opportunity, during every live session, to question their lecturers.
 The second is the ability to form networks within the virtual classroom; with other master students based around the world.

-The learning distance is ameliorated by our dedicated course coordinators who will ensure that EIT students remain engaged and on track as they move through their studies.
+The learning distance is ameliorated by our dedicated Learning Support Officers who will ensure that EIT students remain engaged and on track as they move through their studies.

 The start date is approaching and the entrant requirements are rigorous, but our application panel is poised to begin the process of assessing potential students.

 To find out more about this prestigious and accredited program, please visit www.eit.edu.au/master-engineering-electrical-systems.

 You can also complete our Contact Webform below to be assisted by one of our Course Advisors.